dkandalov/dkandalov.github.io/micro-blog.md

 <img src="../assets/images/micro-blog/2023-11-24.png" width="50%" height="50%"/>

 #### 2023/11/22
 I wish #Kotlin stdlib had Flow-like API with onStart/onComplete/catch/etc. for Sequence/Iterable.
-And maybe cancellation by making them AutoClosable (?) 🙈🤔 (I’m sure there are some good discussions on youtrack, slack and Kotlin forum.)
+And maybe cancellation by making them AutoClosable (?) 🙈🤔 (I'm sure there are some good discussions on youtrack, slack and Kotlin forum.)

 #### 2023/11/21
 How wrong is it to use #Kotlin Flow with this? 😬